devops-surya/devops-training/Fast_Track_April_2022/CI-CD/CI-CD.md

   ![preview](../images/g2.png)
   * Developer2 has made changes on the local and pushed the changes , here it is asking for the pull as shown below :
   ![preview](../images/g3.png)
-  * Developer2 has to pull the code and has to take call of merge conflicta and push the code again.
+  * Developer2 has to pull the code and has to take call of merge conflicts and push the code again.
   ![preview](../images/g4.png)

   # Multiple branching :